microsoft/service-fabric-observer/Documentation/Plugins.md

 - Deploy FabricObserver to your cluster.
 Your new observer will be managed and run just like any other observer.

-#### Note: Due to the complexity of unloading plugins at runtime, in order to add or update a plugin, you must redeploy FabricObserver.
+#### Due to the complexity of unloading plugins at runtime, in order to add or update a plugin, you must redeploy FabricObserver.
 The problem is easier to solve for new plugins, as this could be done via a Data configuration update, but we have not added support for this yet.